anenglishgoat/anenglishgoat.github.io/_projects/(1) Deep learning with possession sequences.md

 ##### VAEP

 In the VAEP model, every action has an *offensive* and a *defensive* value.
-The offensive value is
+The offensive value is g

 ## Model overview